Qatar: Media

 Qatar's media was classified as "not free" in the 2014 Freedom of the Press report by Freedom House.
 Television broadcasting started in 1970 with the inauguration of Qatar TV.
 Al Jazeera is a main television network headquartered in Doha.
 Al Jazeera initially launched in 1996 as an Arabic news and current affairs satellite TV channel of the same name and has since expanded into a global network of several speciality TV channels.

 It has been reported that journalists practice self-censorship, particularly in regards to the government and ruling family of Qatar.
 Criticism of the government, emir, and ruling family in the media is illegal.
 According to article 46 of the press law "The Emir of the state of Qatar shall not be criticised and no statement can be attributed to him unless under a written permission from the manager of his office."
 Journalists are also subject to prosecution for insulting Islam.

 In 2014, a Cybercrime Prevention Law was passed.
 The law is said to restrict press freedom and carries prison sentences and fines for broad reasons such as jeopardising local peace or publishing false news.
-The Gulf Center for Human Rights has stated that the law is a threat to freedom of speech and has called for certain articles of the law to be revoked.
+The Gulf Centre for Human Rights has stated that the law is a threat to freedom of speech and has called for certain articles of the law to be revoked.

 Press media has undergone expansion in recent years.
 There are currently seven newspapers in circulation in Qatar, with four being published in Arabic and three being published in English.
 There are also newspapers from India, Nepal and Sri Lanka with editions printed from Qatar.

-In regards to telecommunication infrastructure, Qatar is the highest-ranked Middle Eastern country in the World Economic Forum's Network Readiness Index (NRI)—an indicator for determining the development level of a country's information and communication technologies.
+In regards to telecommunication infrastructure, Qatar is the highest-ranked Middle Eastern country in the World Economic Forum's Networked Readiness Index (NRI)—an indicator for determining the development level of a country's information and communication technologies.
 Qatar ranked number 23 overall in the 2014 NRI ranking, unchanged from 2013.